0xCoto/Virgo/paper.md

 electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes capable of revealing the otherwise-hidden astrophysical properties of the universe.
-An important requirement that makes radio astronomy observations and analyses possible is an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.
+An important requirement that makes radio astronomy observations and analysis possible is an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.
 In this work, we present `Virgo`: a versatile software solution for radio telescopes.